OpenTPCast/Docs/guides/ROUTER.md

 - Linksys WRT1900ACS
 - Netgear WNDR3700

-## Customizing Wi-Fi Credentials For OpenTPCast Devices
+## Customizing Wi-Fi Credentials
-Custom Wi-Fi credentials can be set for additional security.
+Devices upgraded to OpenTPCast can be configured to use custom Wi-Fi credentials for additional security, or to connect the TPCast to a different router.

 ### Updating The TPCast Router Credentials
 1. In the router control panel, navigate to `WLAN Settings` > `Security Settings` > `5G` and change the `SSID` and `Password` fields to the desired credentials.